This article explains how to understand your employees’ overtime balance, and how to troubleshoot it if it’s incorrect.

 - Make a note of the current work schedule name and effective date.

-- Go to Settings > Attendance and select the relevant work schedule.
+- Select the relevant work schedule.

 - Click the Edit button and double-check the working schedule days and times.

-Check the affected employee’s Attendance panel
+Check the affected employee’s Attendance tab

-- If they haven’t:
+- If they haven’t been tracking time correctly:

-Check your time off types settings
+Check your time off types' settings

-- Go to Settings > Time off.
+- Go to Settings.

 - Click the first time off type in the list.